-Helen Coburn Meier and Tim Meier today released the names of their 7th Arts Achievement Awards.
+The Helen Coburn Meier and Tim Meier have released the names of the 2014 Honorees for their 9th Arts Achievement Awards.
 Their Foundation recognizes Chicago-based artists in mid-career who push the artistic envelope.
 “We give these gifts at Thanksgiving to show appreciation for their work,” says Helen.

 The Meier Achievement Award

 The 2014 Meier Achievement Award recognizes past work of mid-career arts professionals with checks for $33,333.33 (which is $25,000 & 33% for income tax).
 The Foundation uses nominators.
 There is a research phase.
 The Board makes the final selection.
 There are no applications, no project to submit, and no outcome measurements.
 This follows Tim Meier’s directive, “No strings.”
 For more information, see www.meierfoundation.org.

 Past Recipients :

 James Bohnen, cofounder & former Artistic Director, Remy Bumppo Theatre

 Meade Palidofsky, founder & Artistic Director, StoryCatchers Theatre

 Patti McKenny, poet, librettist/lyricist, Founder of Chicago Musical Theatre Works

 John Eskola, tenor, cabaret artist

 Mark Messing, composer, founder of Mucca Pazzo gypsy marching band & Lullaby Project